 Nearly one in five (19%) Latinos said diabetes is the biggest health problem facing their families.
 The next most cited problem, cancer, is mentioned by just one in twenty Latinos (5%).
 Diabetes was the biggest health problem reported by both immigrant (16%) and non-immigrant Latinos (22%).

 The poll reports on the views and experiences of all Latinos, as well as six separate Latino groups: those of Mexican, Puerto Rican, Cuban, Dominican, South American and Central American heritage.
 This focus allows examination of the results by different Latino heritage groups.
-Also, the poll examines the views of Latinos born in the United States and those born in other countries.
+Also, the poll examines the views of Latinos born in

 Prior studies have shown that obesity rates among immigrants increase as their duration of residence in the U.S. increases, and suggest that this may be attributable in part to changes in lifestyle, including unhealthy diet.
 However, the poll suggests that Latino immigrants generally do not perceive their diets as less healthy in the U.S. About four in ten (38%) immigrants said their diet is healthier in the United